AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - [ ] scalability: is the pattern easily reusable if that is its intent, or is it too specific to be easily included elsewhere?
 Does the base pattern scale easily with the use of variants?
 - [ ] consistency: is the pattern consistently classified, coded, and conceptualized with the existing patterns?
 - [ ] namespacing: does the pattern code comply with the BEM naming system?
 Is it intuitively clear by looking at the markup what each element's purpose is?
 - [ ] name descriptiveness: is the pattern named something that is, at a glance, recognizable?
-Is there an "official" (from the requirements) name for the pattern that should be used instead?
+Is there an "official" (from the requirements) name for the pattern that must be used instead?
 - [ ] content descriptiveness: is the placeholder content descriptive of the type of content that will go there (e.g. "helper text for input above" for helper text)?
 - [ ] cohesion: was the pattern introduced to address an explicit feature, bug, or change request?
 Has the work followed the existing process for adding new work?
 - [ ] definition: is the pattern fully documented in its `.md` file?
 Is it obvious from looking at the pattern what its purpose is and how it should be used?

 ### Rules for naming:
-- Pattern names should be vague human-readable descriptions of the component.
+- Pattern names must be vague human-readable descriptions of the component.
 Generally, we should attempt to use the same plain language that the business would use when that language is not used in a different way elsewhere. (e.g. Don't say refer to a component as a "module" because that word has other meaning in the scope of these projects.)
 - Good: `ama__breadcrumbs`
 - Bad: `list--ordered--wayfinder`

 ### Naming pattern variants
-- Variants of patterns with the same data model should be pseudo patterns.
+- Variants of patterns with the same data model must be pseudo patterns.
 Add docs from code_conventions.md here.
-- Variants should be named “[base item] as [variant]” (e.g. "Header as overlay" or "Button as Secondary Color").
+- Variants must be named “[base item] as [variant]” (e.g. "Header as overlay" or "Button as Secondary Color").
 Alternatively, sometimes the pattern variant will make more sense using "with" instead of "as"; example "Promo with CTA" instead of "Promo as with CTA".
-- Icons should have "icon" in the pattern name.
+- Icons must have "icon" in the pattern name.

 ### Documenting patterns
-- Variants should have their own MD files that point to the main item
+- Variants must have their own MD files that point to the main item
-- All patterns should have the following info in .md: x, y, z
+- All patterns must have the following info in .md: x, y, z
 - base colors have variables printed
 - Newly created or updated patterns include an updated screenshot for visual regression testing.
-- Pattern names should be added to the [Glossary](https://issues.ama-assn.org:8446/confluence/display/DTD/Glossary)
+- Pattern names must be added to the [Glossary](https://issues.ama-assn.org:8446/confluence/display/DTD/Glossary)
 - [PROBLEM] Pattern needs more useful presentation
 - [PROBLEM] Pattern .md information is outdated